Canadian Rockies Itinerary – How to Spend of 3 Days in Banff and Jasper

 beaver tail dessert

-Once you’ve had a taste of Moraine Lake, head to downtown Banff to get a feel for the small town that occupies Banff National Park.
-An hour drive down the mountain, southeast, will bring you to the town of Banff.
+Once you’ve had a taste of Moraine Lake, head to downtown Banff to explore this quaint town.
 Although busy and touristy, downtown Banff is not to be missed.
-Nestled in the Rocky Mountains of Canada the town isn’t lacking in the typical Canadian charm you see elsewhere in Canada.
+Nestled in the Rocky Mountains of Canada, the town isn’t lacking in the typical Canadian charm you see elsewhere in Canada.
 Friendly locals eager and willing to give their recommendations, handmade Canadian goods sold in shops lining the streets, and restaurants celebrating Canadian cuisine.
-If you find yourself in downtown Banff near dinnertime I’d highly recommend a stop at Block Kitchen + Bar.
-A small and cozy tapas restaurant with an Asian flair.
+If you find yourself in downtown Banff near dinnertime I’d highly recommend a stop at Block Kitchen + Bar; a small and cozy tapas restaurant with an Asian flair.

-Day Two – Lake Louise + Downtown Canmore
+Day 2 – Lake Louise + Downtown Canmore

 On day two, head back up the mountain towards Lake Louise.
 Near Moraine, but not close enough to walk between the two, Lake Louise is wildly popular for the Fairmont Hotel that sits on its grounds.
 Like Lake Moraine, Louise also crowds up very early so if you want to avoid the crowds I’d recommend getting there early.
-However, unlike Moraine, Louise has a bigger parking lot and can accommodate more cars.
+There is a parking lot you can park at, but it’s very limited and fills up quickly.
+For shuttle options, check out this post.

 Hiking Lake Louise